 Diverse leys at Yatesbury House Farm are host to over 30 different species / varieties of grasses, legumes and herbs

 Tom Willoughby is part of the Innovative Farmers group on diverse leys.
 He shared results of his experiments with different species mixtures and demonstrated that they work financially.
 Moreover many of these mixtures also provide better quality habitat for farm wildlife and beneficial insects, a topic covered in new resources from WildCru which you can read about and access via this blog.

 Bringing back your own livestock is not for everyone - and others explained how they are making this happen through collaboration.
-Sophie Alexander is an arable farmer in Hampshire who works with a dairy farmer to grow diverse leys and grazes sheep overwinter on undersown cover crops.
+Sophie Alexander is an arable farmer in Dorset who works with a dairy farmer to grow diverse leys and grazes sheep overwinter on undersown cover crops.
 No biomass is taken off farm, forage is consumed and manure returned directly back into the system.
 Feeding dairy cows in winter highlights opportunities for dairy farmer collaboration with neighbouring arable farmers.